habitry/habitry_source/Templates/01-read-first.md

 # Habitry
-## Suggested emails and templates for lauching a Habitry Coaching Group.
+## Email templates for lauching a Habitry Coaching Group.
 ### Background

 Habitry Coaches have helped 500+ online clients using the Habitry System.